vert-x/mod-lang-ceylon/README.md

 ## Todo

+- Sanitize the mod-zip and keep only jars in vertx-repo
 - Allow to resolve maven repositories ?
 - test a module deployed in a repository
 - config a particular Verticle as a Ceylon module could contain several Verticle